IshCodeBellz/NVRSTL/docs/CMS_IMAGE_MANAGEMENT.md

 - **Hero Images**: Two side-by-side images in the main hero section
 - **Category Images**: Background images for each category card (Denim, Shoes, Accessories, etc.)
-- **New In Banner**: Background image for the promotional "New In" section
+- **Drops Banner**: Background image for the promotional "Drops" section

 ### How to Use